Guilherme-Herculano/PingingPongers/README.md

 To get started, clone the repository and run the following commands:

-go mod download
+go mod download.
-go run main.go
+go run main.go.
 This will start the program and you should see "Ping" and "Pong" messages alternately printed to the screen.

 ## How it works